avaiaco/get-that-bread/docs/ABTEST.md

 **Experiment:** We will create a new login page for our app that asks the user for their email and password combination, where a small percent of our users in a certain region will see this change.
 We'll track the amount of users logging in and determine if after this change, there's a change in the amount of users signing in.
 We'll also track our daily active users.

+### James Carr
+**A/B Test Name**:  Side Bar versus Bottom Navigation Bar

+**User Story Number**: US4 (Golden Path)

+**Metrics**: User ratings, time spent on the app, time spent on each page

+**Hypothesis**: I hypothesize that users will find either the sidebar or a bar at the bottom of the screen to be more accessible and easier to use than the other.
+The impact of this would be that the users would find it easier to navigate around the different pages of our app, preventing any frustration that may occur from a disorganized or hard-to-use navigation system, which would result in an overall more negative opinion/review of our app.
+This would most likely massively impact how likely people would be to repeatedly use the app as navigation is a core feature that everyone must use and interact with when using the app.

+**Experiment** -  The experiment for this hypothesis would be to setup a navigation bar at the bottom along with the sidebar that we already have setup, and have it so 50% of the users see the sidebar and the other 50% see the bottom bar, so that each group only has one of the two with it affecting the overall Ui of the app as little as possible.
+We will check how many times the users interact with each and see if there is an overall pattern of one being used more than the other and if the time spent in the app has a noticeable difference.

+**Variations** - The two variations to test would be the variation with the side bar and without the bottom bar, and a variation without the side bar and with the bottom bar.

 **Variations:** I want to test a login page prompting the user with their email and password and a seperate page that prompts the user for their username and password.